nicyoong/sunwayminecraft/README.md

 *Automated and switch-controlled lighting for immersive day/night cycles*

 **What Players See**:
-- Special switches (buttons/levers) that control entire light zones
+- Special switches (buttons/levers) that control one or more lights within special regions
 - Lights toggle between **glowing** (e.g., Glowstone) and **non-glowing** (e.g., Cobblestone) states
 - Automatic behavior:
   - All lights turn **off** at midnight (server time)